PICCK aims to partner with the forty-four Massachusetts birth hospitals.

 - Answers targeted questions that arise during implementation and which require the CAB’s unique expertise;

 - Suggests additional sources of community expertise for particular hospitals and their communities (e.g. local religious leaders, community organizations);

 - Provides input on additional information-gathering, research, or evaluation activities (e.g., what domains should be covered in needs assessments, patient surveys);

 - Participates in additional opportunities to help facilitate hospital trainings with clinical consultants

 If you’re interested in joining our Community Advisory Board (CAB), please visit: www.tinyurl.com/PICCK-CAB.
-Responsibilities include attending up to two meetings a year (meeting locations will rotate, and members can call in, if needed), reviewing materials and questions related to meetings, and if interested, presenting at hospital trainings.
+Responsibilities include attending up to four meetings a year (meetings are remote), reviewing materials and questions related to meetings, and if interested, presenting at hospital trainings.
 CAB members will receive a stipend of up to $550 each year.